"""

 -------

-20 triangles representing the tetrahedron
+Indices of the 20 triangles representing the icosahedron.

 """